The Glass Bottom Boat: Plot

 Axel Nordstrom manages a glass-bottom boat tourist operation on Santa Catalina Island, California.
 His widowed daughter, Jennifer Nelson, helps by donning a mermaid costume and swimming underneath his boat for the passengers' amusement.

 Jennifer meets Bruce Templeton when his fishing hook accidentally snags her costume.
 He reels in the bottom half, leaving Jennifer floating in the water bottomless.
 She later has a run-in with Bruce at her new place of employment, an aerospace research company in Long Beach, where she works in public relations.

-Bruce's company created GISMO, a gravitation control device which the U.S. Air Force plans to put into orbit in weeks and whose secret formula is sought after by the Soviet Union.
+Bruce's company created GISMO ("Gravity Inertial Stabilized Manned Observatory"), a gravitation control device which the U.S. Air Force plans to put into orbit in weeks and whose secret formula is sought after by the Soviet Union.
 Bruce hires Jennifer to write his biography, while he works on GISMO.
 At his home, she meets electronics technician Julius Pritter and Edgar Hill, a CIA agent ensuring the GISMO project is securely handled.
 When left alone in a room, Julius starts searching for information regarding GISMO.
 He photographs a cryptic note written by Bruce while brainstorming ideas about how to win Jennifer's affection.
 Julius transfers the photos to his handler.

 Bruce drives Jennifer to Catalina.
 His remote-controlled boat malfunctions, throwing Bruce out and landing in a parking lot with Jennifer.
 Bruce and Jennifer later spend an evening with Axel and his wife.

 Bruce is summoned to a meeting with Hill, security guard Homer Cripps, and PR executive Zack Molloy.
 Hill reveals that secret information is leaking, such as the note that Julius photographed.
 Cripps is suspicious of Jennifer because of things he noticed about her: She repeatedly calls the same number every day, counts the rings, and then hangs up with the words "that's all for now, Vladimir"; she burns papers alone at night in the office; and she has a shortwave antenna installed in her home.
 There are innocent explanations for all of these things, which none of the people there know about: Vladimir is her dog, who gets his exercise by running through the house barking whenever he hears the phone ring; Jennifer read a note in the office explaining that old documents should be burned so that they cannot be stolen; and she uses her shortwave antenna to communicate with Axel.
 Bruce begins to suspect that Jennifer is a spy.
 Air Force General Wallace Bleecker later arrives to watch over the GISMO project.